Garrett-Gizen/Biktrix-inc/README.md

 # Shopify V2
-This is the "Warehouse" template and a place for our new template for our Shopify account.
+This is the "Warehouse" them and a place for our ne Shopify template.
 <br><br><br>
-# How To Setup Locally [WINDOWS ONLY]
+## How To Setup Locally [WINDOWS ONLY]

 If you wanting to work on any template in the future locally through Shopify, this how you do it.